-Covers the techniques of creative writing using a combination of lecture, writing exercises, and workshops.
-Using the writing process, students will produce finished works of fiction and poetry exploring and incorporating elements such as point of view, dialog, characterization, setting, imagery, and poetic form and structure.
-Course readings will be used for discussion, inspiration, and idea development.
+Students learn and practice the techniques of creative writing using a combination of lecture, writing exercises, and workshops.
+Using the writing process, students produce finished works of fiction and poetry exploring and incorporating elements such as point of view, dialog, characterization, setting, imagery, and poetic form and structure.
+Course readings are used for discussion, inspiration, and idea development.
 Peer review and instructor feedback constitute a significant component of the course.
 Prerequisites: Grade of C or better in ENGL110 or equivalent, or permission of the instructor.
 (Fulfills English or Humanities requirement.)
+Offered every semester.